Genivia/ugrep/README.md

 ### Searching compressed files with -z

+Compressed files with extensions `.gz`, `.bz`, `.bz2`, `.bzip2`, `.lzma`, and `.xz` are searched with option `-z`.
+This option does not require files to be compressed.
+Uncompressed files are searched also.
+Option `-z` uses task parallelism to speed up searching and may produce results for uncompressed files even faster than without this option (depending on the OS and machine).
+When option `-z` is used with option `-t TYPES`, both compressed and uncompressed files are searched as specified by `TYPES`.

-To recursively search and list all files including compressed files for the word `FIXME`:
+To recursively search C++ files including compressed files (e.g.
+`main.cpp.gz`) for the word `my_function`, while skipping C and C++ comments:

-    ugrep -z -rl -w FIXME
+    ugrep -z -r -tc++ -Fw my_function -f cpp/zap_comments

-Zlib-compressed files with extension `.gz` are decompressed and searched.

 <a name="tips"/>